Honza

 Honza is a very common Czech name which may be informally used interchangeably with Jan (John).
 It comes from German Johann(es) → Hans → Honza.
 Possible diminutives are Honzík or Honzíček.

 In Czech every Jan can be called Honza.
 In fact, virtually no Jan is called Jan by friends - usually Honza or Jenda is used.

-Honza may be translated as John.
+Honza may be translated as Johnny.

-Honza is often a Czech fairy tale hero, sometimes called Hloupý Honza (Dull Honza), Líný Honza (Lazy Honza) or Chudý Honza (Poor Honza).
+Honza is often a Czech fairy tale hero, sometimes called Hloupý Honza (Stupid Honza), Líný Honza (Lazy Honza) or Chudý Honza (Poor Honza).